pyrmont/updates.inqk.net/src/_posts/2026/2026-02-20-weeknotes.md

 categories: ["weeknotes"]
 ---

-- Mum and Dad arrived.
-Their plane arrived 30 minutes ahead of schedule (!) so we were a little late meeting them at Haneda but fortunately it was only by a little.
-Traffic was looking grim in the other direction so we had some food while we waited and went up to the observation deck to watch the aeroplanes.
+- Mum and Dad arrived in Japan.
+Their plane arrived 30 minutes ahead of schedule (!) so we were a little late meeting them at Haneda but fortunately it wasn't by too much.
+And in indeed, traffic was looking grim in the other direction so we had some food while we waited and I was able to take John and Rowan up to the observation deck to watch the aeroplanes.
+I do feel a little embarassed by how familiar I am with Terminal 3 at this point.

 - In what might be the most quotidian paragraph I’ve ever written in these updates, I finally noticed that I’d been putting the bath lid on upside down for the past year or so.